What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 Setting up a GCC in India involves six distinct phases.
 GCCX clients using the Nano GCC model are typically operational within 12–16 weeks.

-Step 1: Strategy and scoping (Weeks 1–2) Define the functions the GCC will own, the headcount plan for Years 1–3, the operating model (BOT, direct entity, or Fractional Chief of Staff), and the target city.
-GCCX conducts a talent market assessment and cost benchmarking as part of this phase.
+Step 1: Strategy and scoping (Weeks 1–2).
+Define the functions the GCC will own, the headcount plan for Years 1–3, the operating model (BOT, direct entity, or Fractional Chief of Staff), and the target city.
+GCCX conducts a talent market assessment and cost benchmarking at this stage.

-Step 2: Entity incorporation (Weeks 2–5) Your GCC is typically structured as a Private Limited Company under the Companies Act, 2013, registered with the Ministry of Corporate Affairs (MCA).
+Step 2: Entity incorporation (Weeks 2–5).
+The GCC is structured as a Private Limited Company under the Companies Act, 2013, registered with the Ministry of Corporate Affairs (MCA).
 For companies with foreign direct investment, RBI and FEMA compliance is handled concurrently.
-DGFT registration may be required depending on the functions being run.

-Step 3: Office setup and infrastructure (Weeks 3–6) Leasing, fit-out, IT infrastructure, and compliance with the Shops and Establishments Act, PF, and ESIC are set up in parallel with entity registration.
+Step 3: Office setup and infrastructure (Weeks 3–6).
+Leasing, fit-out, IT infrastructure, and compliance with PF and ESIC are set up in parallel with entity registration.
 GCCX handles all of this on behalf of the client.

-Step 4: Leadership hiring (Weeks 4–8) The GCC Head or Country Manager hire is the most consequential decision in the setup process.
+Step 4: Leadership hiring (Weeks 4–8).
+The GCC Head or Country Manager hire is the most consequential decision in the setup.
 GCCX’s talent team has closed 4,500+ roles across GCC mandates.
-We hire the leadership layer before scaling the team, not after.
+Leadership is hired before the team is scaled, not after.

-Step 5: Team build-out (Weeks 6–14) Pods of 4–8 specialists are assembled and onboarded based on your functional priorities.
-GCCX uses a pod-based delivery model to ensure each team unit is productive from Day 1 rather than ramping over months.
+Step 5: Team build-out (Weeks 6–14).
+Pods of 4–8 specialists are assembled based on functional priorities.
+The pod-based model ensures each team unit is productive from Day 1.

-Step 6: Operational handover and governance (Weeks 12–16) KPIs are set, governance frameworks are documented, and the GCCX Fractional Chief of Staff transitions oversight to the parent company’s leadership.
+Step 6: Operational handover and governance (Weeks 12–16).
+KPIs are set, governance frameworks are documented, and the GCCX Fractional Chief of Staff transitions oversight to the parent company.
 Post-handover support is available for 6–12 months.

 What Does It Cost to Set Up a GCC in India in 2026